the-lazy-val/GrenadeMapper/README.md

 ## Server

-The server is responsible for maintaining the state of the Grid as well as updating the Grid as per client's input.
+The Server is responsible for maintaining the state of the Grid as well as updating the Grid as per client's input.

-The server runs autonomously, i.e. even if the client has stopped sending requests to the Server, it will keep updating the GridState at a regular time-interval defined in the `application.conf` file (and print the visual reprentation of the grid for each interval):
+The Server runs autonomously, i.e. even if the Client has stopped sending requests to the Server, it will keep updating the GridState at a regular time-interval defined in the `application.conf` file (and print the visual reprentation of the Grid for each interval):

 ```properties
 server{